-In my opinion, the basic financial statements referred to above present fairly, in all material respects, the financial position of the Lincoln Parish Sheriff as of June 30, 2004, and the changes in its financial position for the year then ended in conformity with U.S. generally accepted accounting principles.
+In my opinion, the basic financial statements referred to in the first paragraph present fairly, in all material respects, the financial position of the Tensas Parish Sheriff as of June 30, 2004, and the changes in its financial position for the year then ended, in conformity with U.S. generally accepted accounting principles.

-As described in Note 1 to the financial statements, the sheriff has implemented a new financial reporting model, as required by the provisions of GASB Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, as of June 30, 2004.
+As described in Note 1 to the financial statements, the sheriff has implemented a new financial reporting model, as required by the provisions of GASB Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis---for State and Local Governments, as of June 30, 2004.

-Management's discussion and analysis, and supplementary information on pages 6 through 9 and 31, respectively are not a required part of the basic financial statements, but are supplementary information required by the Governmental Accounting Standards Board.
+Management's discussion and analysis, and supplementary information on pages 6 through 9 and 33 through 35, respectively are not a required part of the basic financial statements, but are supplementary information required by the Governmental Accounting Standards Board.
 I have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information and reviewing the source of selected information.
 However, I did not audit the information and express no opinion on it.

-LINCOLN PARISH SHERIFF Ruston, Louisiana Independent Auditor's Report, June 30, 2004
+TENSAS PARISH SHERIFF St. Joseph, Louisiana Independent Auditor's Report, June 30, 2004

 My audit was made for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplemental information schedules listed in the table of contents are presented for the purpose of additional analysis and are not a required part of the basic financial statements of the Lincoln Parish Sheriff.
+The supplemental information schedules listed in the table of contents are presented for the purpose of additional analysis and are not a required part of the basic financial statements of the Tensas Parish Sheriff.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in my opinion, is fairly presented in all material respects in relation to the basic financial statements taken as a whole.

-In accordance with Government Auditing Standards, I have also issued a report dated August 11, 2004, on the Lincoln Parish Sheriff's compliance with laws, regulations, contracts, and grants, and my consideration of the agency's internal control over financial reporting.
+In accordance with Government Auditing Standards, I have also issued a report dated November 1, 2004, on my consideration of the Tensas Parish Sheriff's internal control over financial reporting and my tests of its compliance with certain provisions of laws, regulations, contracts and grants.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of my audit.

-West Monroe, Louisiana
+West Monroe, Louisiana November 1, 2004

-August 11, 2004